talent-consulting/talent-consulting.github.io/docs/standards/development.md

 You may assume a default of `trunk-based-workflow` unless your issue is long running in which case  `Gitflow` approach may be adopted.
 Either way your team will decide on its own ways of working.
 Some sort of branching flow will be adopted.

-Source code should be commited and pushed often to your working branch with small discrete changes to allow yourself or any other developer to branch or pull from that small change at any time for any reason.
+Source code should be commited and pushed often to your working branch with small discrete changes to allow yourself or any other developer to branch or pull from the point in time of that small change at any later time for any reason.

 For the `DoR` and `DoD` all `Must` and as many as possible of the `Should` criteria are to be fulfilled.